YiqunLiu/Boost-Pedal/README.md

 # Boost-Pedal
-This is the course project for Analogue Circuit.
+This is the course project for Analog Circuit.